User Namespaces & Fakeroot

 User namespaces are an isolation feature that allow processes to run

-1001 on a system outside of a user namespace, but run programs
+system outside of a user namespace, but run programs with a different

-User namespaces are used with containers to make it possible to setup a container without privileged operations, and so that a normal user can act as root inside a container to perform administrative tasks, without being root on the host outside.
+User namespaces are used with containers to make it possible to set up a container without privileged operations, so that a normal user can act as root inside a container to perform administrative tasks without being root on the host outside.

 Additionally, some Linux distributions require that unprivileged user